bmurrtech/IT_research/google_IT_cybersecurity.md

 - Vulnerability: A flaw in the system that could be exploited to compromise the system
 - Worms: They are similar to viruses except that instead of having to attach themselves onto something to spread, worms can live on their own and spread through channels like the network
 - 0-Day Vulnerability (Zero Day): A vulnerability that is not known to the software developer or vendor, but is known to an attacker

+# Symmetric Encryption
+Encryption is the act of taking a message called plaintext and applying an operation to it called a cipher so that you receive a garbled, unreadable message as the output called ciphertext.
+The reverse process, taking the garbled output and transforming it back into the readable plaintext, is called decryption.

+History of Cryptology

+One of the first practical asymmetric cryptography systems to be developed is RSA.
+Named for the initials of the three co-inventors Ron Rivest, Adi Shamir, and Leonard Alderman.
+This crypto system was patented in 1983 and was released to the public domain by RSA security in the year 2000.
+The RSA system specifies mechanisms for generation and distribution of keys, along with encryption and decryption operation using these keys.

+DES key as an example, 64 bits long minus the eight parity bits gives us a key length of 56 bits.
+This means that there are a maximum of 2^56 power or 72 quadrillion possible keys.
+That seems like a ton of keys and back in the 1970s, it was.
+But as technology advanced and computers got faster and more efficient, 64 bit keys quickly proved to be too small.
+What were once only theoretical attacks on the key size became reality in 1998 when the EFF, _Electronic Frontier Foundation decrypted a DES encrypted message_ __in only 56 hours.__

+RC4 supports key sizes from 40 bits to 2048 bits, so the weakness isn't due to brute force attacks, but there are lots of examples showing RC4 being broken.
+A recent example of RC4 being broken is the RC4 normal more attack.
+This attack was able to recover an authentication cookie from a TLS encrypted connection __in just 52 hours__.
+It was also supported in SSL and TLS until 2015 when RC4 was dropped in all versions of TLS because of inherent weaknesses.
+For this reason, [most major web browsers have dropped support for RC4 entirely in 2015](https://www.rc4nomore.com/).
+The preferred secure configuration is __TLS 1.2 with AES GCM__, a specific mode of operation for the AES block cipher that essentially turns it into a stream cipher.

+In 2001, adopted AES, Advanced Encryption Standard after an international competition.
+AES is also the first and only public cipher that's approved for use with top secret information by the United States National Security Agency.
+Because of the large key size, brute-force attacks on AES are only theoretical right now because the computing power required or time required using modern technology exceeds anything feasible today; however, __quantum computing__ may change the encryption game entirely.
+For example: _the NSA has expressed concern about EC encryption being potentially vulnerable to quantum computing attacks, as quantum computing technology continues to evolve and mature_.

+__It's important to call out that the security of the system__ is dependent on choosing a random seed value that's incorporated into the signing process. _If this value is leaked_ or if it can be inferred, if the prime number isn't truly random, then it's possible for _an attacker to recover the private key_.

+#### The Sony Playstation 3 Cispher Hack
+[This actually happened in 2010 to Sony with their PlayStation 3 Game Console](https://nakedsecurity.sophos.com/2012/10/25/sony-ps3-hacked-for-good-master-keys-revealed/).
+It turns out they weren't ensuring this randomized value was changed for every signature.
+This resulted in a hacker group called Fail0verflow being able to recover the private key that Sony used to sign software for their platform.
+This allowed matters to write and sign custom software that was allowed to run on the otherwise very lockdown Console platform.
+This resulted in [game piracy becoming a problem for Sony](https://www.theguardian.com/technology/gamesblog/2011/jan/07/playstation-3-hack-ps3) as this facilitated the illicit copying and distribution of games which caused significant losses in sales.

+__Cryptography__ is a method of protecting information and communications using codes so that only the intended person can read and process them.
+Cryptography has mainly stemmed from the manual encoding of messages and information using a formula to convert any given letter or number to a new value.
+Encryption is the process that encodes the data making it harder to decode.
+The goal of encrypting data is to keep internal information secure.

+__Cryptanalysis__ uses technology to improve the process of encrypting data and innovates new ways to defend companies from attacks that can access and decode their data.

+### Types of cryptanalysis attack
+There are several types of attacks that hackers or security professionals employ to get data from a network using cryptanalysis.
+The attacks all use a different way into the network to gain encoded information and translate it from the encoded form into information that can be easily read.

+The following are the most common cryptanalytic attacks:

+__Known-Plaintext Analysis (KPA)__ requires access to some or all of the plaintext of the encrypted information.
+The plaintext is not computationally tagged, specially formatted, or written in code.
+The analyst's goal is to examine the known plaintext to determine the key used to encrypt the message.
+Then they use the  key to decrypt the encoded information.

+__Chosen-Plaintext Analysis (CPA)__ requires that the attacker knows the encryption algorithm or has access to the device used to do the encryption.
+The analyst can encrypt one block of chosen plaintext with the targeted algorithm to get information about the key.
+Once the analyst obtains the key, they can decrypt and use sensitive information.

+__Ciphertext-Only Analysis (COA)__ requires access to one or more encrypted messages.
+No information is needed about the plaintext data, the algorithm, or data about the cryptographic key.
+Intelligence agencies face this challenge when intercepting encrypted communications with no key.

+__Adaptive Chosen-Plaintext Attack (ACPA)__ is similar to a chosen-plaintext attack.
+Unlike a CPA, it can use smaller lines of plaintext to receive its encrypted ciphertext and then crack the encryption code using the ciphertext.

+__Meddler-in-the-Middle (MITM)__ uses cryptanalysts to insert a meddler between two communication devices or applications to exchange their keys for secure communication.
+The meddler replies as the user and then performs a key exchange with each party.
+The users or systems think they communicate with each other, not the meddler.
+These attacks allow the meddler to obtain login credentials and other sensitive information.

+### Results from a Cryptanalysis Attack
+There are various results of a cryptanalysis attack.
+Some attacks result in a total break in the encryption and some result in more information that can help the attacker cause other damage or get closer to the goal of a total break.

+Common results from a cryptanalysis attack include:

+- __Instance deduction__ where the attacker discovers additional plain or cipher text.
+While the key isn’t found to break the code, the additional plaintext or ciphertext can be used to cause problems or continue attacks.
+- __Information deduction__ where the attacker obtains some information about plain or cipher text not previously known.
+The additional information can lead to more information about the encryption key.
+- __Distinguishing algorithm__ where the attacker can distinguish the encryption algorithm from a random alteration.
+This information reveals clues about the encryption algorithm and can lead to more significant breaks.
+- __Global deduction__ where the attacker finds an algorithm that is functionally equivalent to the one used in the key.
+This algorithm is then used to decrypt all information and messages.
+- __Total break__ where the attacker can gain the entire key.
+With the entire key, the attacker can decrypt all messages and information.

+# Public Key (or Asymmetric Cryptography)

+- __Asymmetric Encryption__ generates _different_ keys are used to encrypt and decrypt.
+In asymmetric encryption, algorithm is chosen as a key exchange mechanism or cipher.
+What this means is that, the symmetric encryption key or shared secret, is transmitted securely to the other party using asymmetric encryption to keep the shared secret secure in transit.
+Once the shared secret is received, data can be sent quickly and efficiently and securely using an asymmetric encryption cipher.
+- __MACs or Message Authentication Codes__ Not to be confused with Media Access Control or MAC addresses.
+A MAC is a bit of information that allows authentication of a received message, ensuring that the message came from the alleged sender and not a third party masquerading as them.
+It also ensures that the message wasn't modified in some way in order to provide data integrity.
+- __HMAC or a keyed hash message authentication code__ uses a cryptographic hash function along with a secret key to generate a MAC.
+Any cryptographic hash functions can be used like SHA-1 or MD5.
+- __CBC-MACs or Cipher-Based Message Authentication Codes__ CBC-MAC is a mechanism for building MACs using block ciphers.
+This works by taking a message and encrypting it using a block cipher operating in CBC mode.
+It is similar to HMAC, but instead of using a hashing function to produce a digest, a _symmetric_ cipher with a shared key is used to encrypt the message and the resulting output is used as the MAC.